Jelena Rozga: 2020–present: new singles, Minut Srca Mog and tour

 On 15 September 2022, Rozga confirmed that the title of the acoustic compilation album would be Minut Srca Mog in reference to her 1996 eponymous single.
 The first acoustic cover of the song, "Zar je ljubav spala na to" featuring Matija Cvek and produced by Srđan Sekulović – Skansi, was released on the same day along with a music video.
 The single was successful on the HR Top 40, the country's airplay chart, where it peaked at number four for the week ending 29 August 2022.
 The singer revealed during an interview that only the opening song with Cvek was rearranged musically, while the rest of the album songs were included in their original form, played and sung live with the addition of instruments such as strings, French harmonicas and Mediterranean mandolins.
 On 21 October 2022, "Grizem", originally from Rozga's second studio album Bižuterija (2011), was released as the second single off the album along with a visuals video directed by Dario Radusin.
 On 3 November during an interview with Dalmacija News, Rozga presented her new single titled "Samo se ljubit' isplati" and announced a music video.
 The song was intended to remind listeners to her musical style during the time she served as the lead singer of Magazin.
 On 11 November, an accompanying music video for the song premiered on the singer's official YouTube channel.
 On 14 November, Minut Srca Mog was made available on both YouTube and other streaming platforms.
 That same day, the singer held its promotion at the Esplanade Zagreb Hotel, accompanied by close relatives, collaborators and friends where she performed some of the album's songs.
 On 20 November 2022, she appeared at the final evening of the Croatian talent show Zvijezde pjevaju where she performed "Samo se ljubit' isplati" live.
 On 25 January 2023, Rozga appeared together with Matić at the 2023 MAC Music Awards where they performed "Ti i Ja" live together.
+In January 2023, Rozga appeared at the awards show Cesarica where she performed "Samo se ljubit' isplati" live.
+On 24 March 2023, she appeared at the media award ceremony 29.
+Večernjakovoj ruži at the Croatian National Theater in Zagreb, where she performed "Oprosti Mala".
+On 26 June 2023, Rozga gave a performance of "Idi Ti" at the Melodije Hrvatskog Jadrana 2023.
+The song was well-received by her fans, received a Cesarica Award for Hit of August and peaked at number 15 on the Croatian HR Top 40.